The Constitution of the

 g) Termination of Membership

-Membership shall be terminated by letter from the Council
+Membership shall be terminated by letter from Council

-i) If the annual membership due is in arrears for 3 months
+i) If the annual membership due is in arrears though by discretion of

-ii) For breaches of the Code of Ethics as decided by the Council
+ii) For breaches of the Code of Ethics and/or Code of Conduct as determined by the Council.

 iii) For comments or actions that bring the Association into disrepute

-iv) where, in the opinion of the Council, a member has shown by his conduct to be unfit to remain in membership.
+iv) where, in the opinion of the Council, a member has shown by his/her conduct to be unfit to remain in membership.

-v) Where the Council decide a membership may be terminated that member will be sent:
+v) Where the Council decide a membership may be terminated that member shall be sent:

-a letter of warning that termination is being considered giving grounds and a notice of termination and grounds for it in a letter from the Chairman.
+a letter of warning that termination is being considered giving grounds and a notice of termination and grounds for it in a letter from the Chair.

 vi) A terminated member is entitled to appeal.
-An appeal must be made to the Chairman detailing any grounds or information not previously disclosed within 21 days of termination.
-Appeals will be heard by the Chairman who must consult with the Membership Committee before reaching a decision.
+An appeal must be made to the Chair detailing any grounds or information not previously disclosed within 21 days of termination.
+Appeals should be heard by the Chair.
 The Chairman’s decision will be final.

 vii) In exceptional circumstances the Council may decide to terminate a membership with no right of appeal allowed.